web-infra-dev/modern.js/website/builder/src/en/plugins/plugin-swc.md

 This is also used to replace import specifiers.
 The argument is the specifier that imported. eg. `a` in `import { a as b } from 'foo'`.
 This function is called by `Rust`，and it needs to be synchronous.
-We recommend `replaceTpl` instead, because call `js` function through `node-api` will cause performance issue. `node-api` invokes `js` function actually put this `js` call inside a queue, and wait for this call to be executed, so if current `js` thread is busy, then this call will block `Rust` thread for a while.
+We recommend `template` instead, because call `js` function through `node-api` will cause performance issue. `node-api` invokes `js` function actually put this `js` call inside a queue, and wait for this call to be executed, so if current `js` thread is busy, then this call will block `Rust` thread for a while.

 **transformToDefaultImport**